kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

       }
     )
   for i := 0; i < int(*lws.Spec.Replicas); i++ {
-    // If transitioning from UniquePerReplica to shared, need to delete
+    // If transitioning from LeadersSharedWorkersDedicated to shared, need to delete
     // the worker headless services that were created r.deleteHeadlessServiceIfExists(
       name=fmt.Sprintf("%s-%s", lws.Name, strconv.Itoa(i))